afcarl/TS_Project/project_paper.md

 From the basic OHLC price data, a number of additional features were calculated for use in a non-graphical "base case" model.
 These included rolling mean, standard deviation, minimum, and maximum across a window which was defined to be the same as the time slice length used to generate the graphical features.
 In addition to these rolling features, I calculated the squared difference between the high and the low prices for each observation, to capture some measure of relative volatility in the price data over time.

 Creating features from the cleaned price data for use in graphical approaches was one of the most difficult parts of the overall analytic process.
-The general conceptual pipeline that I built out was to graph rolling time slices of prices in a "clean" format (e.g. no axis labels, tick marks, titles, etc., just the pure price lines over that window) for all four OHLC prices, then to read back a grayscale version of the saved graph image as a matrix of pixel intensities (which was then unrolled, row by row, to create a vector of pixel features for each observation, or point in time).
+The general conceptual pipeline that I built out was to graph rolling time slices of prices in a "clean" format (e.g. no axis labels, tick marks, titles, etc., just the pure price lines over that window) for all four OHLC prices, save the image, then to read back a grayscale version of the saved graph image as a matrix of pixel intensities (which was then unrolled, row by row, to create a vector of pixel features for each observation, or point in time).

 This resulted in a much larger dataset -- graphing each time slice as a 150x200 pixel image, each observation went from having 4 features (OHLC prices) to having 30,000 (one for each pixel of the image).

+For feature extraction for image recognition, due to constraints imposed by the library I was using (SimpleCV), I also had to segment the created graphs into distinct directories for binary classes, train and test sets.
+From these graphs I was then able to extract features based on length, angle, and position of lines detected in my graphs to build a dataset for predictive modeling.

 Target data (used for both the basic data as well as the graphical data) were generated from the basic OHLC price data in a simple binary format.
 For a specified number of minutes ahead, a target variable was set to 1 if the closing price at that time was higher than the closing price for the current observation, and 0 otherwise.
 This was repeated across a range of forward-looking targets to assess performance of models across different time horizons.

 ### Modeling and Rationale

 Models were divided into two broad categories, described in more detail below: as a baseline, the OHLC price data along with additional features described above were fed into a set of standard and ensemble classifiers.
-The graphical data were fed into some of these same classifiers, as well as alternative models.
+The graphical data were fed into some of these same classifiers, as well as alternative models for image recognition.
 All models were trained on a split of the data that occurred entirely before the test data, so as not to unfairly gain information about the future during the training phase.

 #### Classification Modeling on Simple OHLC Price Data